‘Fall Guys’ Season 2.5 introduces brand new round and ‘Lil Yeety’

 Mediatonic has launched a mid-season update for Fall Guys, mixing up the medieval theme with all new features.

-In an effort to add a refresh to the current season, Fall Guys has introduced a new round known as Big Fans’ various remixed pre-existing rounds, and the Big Yeetus’ previously teased younger sibling, Lil Yeety.
+In an effort to add a refresh to the current season, Fall Guys has introduced a new round known as Big Fans, various remixed versions of pre-existing rounds, and the Big Yeetus’ previously teased younger sibling, Lil Yeety.

 Big Fans will use the concept of the See Saw map, replacing the obstacles with constantly rotating fans.
 A blog post stated that the fans have an “officially unsafe bean per blade ratio”.
 Rotating obstacles to avoid whilst jumping from fan to fan also await players who attempt to speed run to the finish line.